waynegakuo/bytewise/README.md

 For a deeper understanding of the application's structure and how the UI interacts with the AI service, explore the code.

-You're now all set to explore this Angular application integrated with Vertex AI in Firebase!
+You're now all set to explore this Angular application integrated with Firebase AI Logic!
 This example provides a solid foundation for understanding how to build interactive and intelligent web applications. 🎉

 ## Development server